Managing and planning for emergencies

-We conduct drills and exercises, train volunteers, conduct education and outreach sessions, and undertake many other outreach activities in a continuous effort to educate our community about potential dangers and how to respond.
+We conduct drills and exercises, train volunteers, conduct education and outreach sessions, and undertake many other activities in a continuous effort to educate our community about potential dangers and how to respond.

 Response and recovery

 Our office has developed an effective, well-structured process to address emergency situations swiftly and diligently.
 In an emergency, we are ready to activate and coordinate emergencies that may impact, or have already impacted, the MIT community.

 Planning for Institute events and special projects

-Throughout the year, we provide planning and support for a variety of Institute events such as commencement, special visits from dignitaries, and flu season vaccinations at our Cambridge campus.
+Throughout the year, we provide emergency preparedness planning and support for a variety of Institute events such as commencement, special visits from dignitaries, and flu season vaccinations at our Cambridge campus.